afterclass-io/afterclass.io/DEVELOPMENT.md

 > On first run, you will need to run the migrations to create the
 > database schema

+> [!TIP]
+> If you're using Supabase for your Postgres database, go to the [connect](https://supabase.com/dashboard/project/_?showConnect=true) tab and use the Transaction Pooler configuration details.
+Postgres host should be something like `aws-1-ap-southeast-1.pooler.supabase.com`.

 ```sh
 bunx prisma migrate dev
 ```

 Only needs to be done once.
 This command will create the database schema and seed the database with some initial data.

+If data is not seeded, run `bun run prisma/seed.ts`.

 > [!TIP]
 > The seed data are in the [`prisma/data`](prisma/data/) directory's json